lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 ## 1 - Import recipes from the web

-You can scrape from any recipe website that you know, but good ones are [allrecipes](https://www.allrecipes.com) or [Marmiton](http://www.marmiton.org/) for the french speakers.
+You can scrape from any recipe website that you know, but a good one is [allrecipes](https://www.allrecipes.com).
 Here's how this feature should work:

 ```bash
 -- My CookBook --